itoroukpe/Kubernetes/README.md

 - ## Kubernetes vs traditional infrastructure management
 - ## Installation and setup of Kubernetes cluster
 # Kubernetes Components:
-- ## Kubernetes API server
+-  Kubernetes API server
-- ## etcd data store
+-  etcd data store
-- ## Kubernetes controller manager
+-  Kubernetes controller manager
-## Kubernetes scheduler
+- Kubernetes scheduler
-- ## Kubernetes kubelet
+-  Kubernetes kubelet
-- ## Kubernetes container runtime interface (CRI)
+-  Kubernetes container runtime interface (CRI)
 # Kubernetes Pods:
-- ## Pod lifecycle management
+-  Pod lifecycle management
-- ## Multi-container pods
+-  Multi-container pods
--## Pod networking
+- Pod networking
 # Kubernetes Services:
-- ## Service types and their use cases
+- Service types and their use cases
-Service discovery
+- Service discovery
 - ## Load balancing with Kubernetes services
 # Kubernetes Deployments:
-- ## Deploying applications with Kubernetes
+-  Deploying applications with Kubernetes
-- ## Rolling updates and rollbacks
+-  Rolling updates and rollbacks
-- ## Scaling applications with Kubernetes
+-  Scaling applications with Kubernetes
 # Kubernetes ConfigMaps and Secrets:
-- ## Managing application configuration with ConfigMaps
+-  Managing application configuration with ConfigMaps
-- ## Managing secrets with Kubernetes Secrets
+-  Managing secrets with Kubernetes Secrets
 # Kubernetes StatefulSets:
-Kubernetes StatefulSets is a type of workload controller that manages stateful applications that require stable and unique network identifiers, persistent storage, ordered and graceful scaling, and consistent pod placement.
+Load controller that manages stateful applications that require stable and unique network identifiers, persistent storage, ordered and graceful scaling, and consistent pod placement.
 StatefulSets provide a way to deploy and manage stateful applications, such as databases, message queues, and key-value stores, in Kubernetes.

 Here are some key features and benefits of StatefulSets: